xiefei666666/learngit/readme3.txt

+Git is a distributed version control system.
+Git is free software.
+www.123.com.

-Git is version control system.
+Git is a distributed version control system.
-Git is free softwre.
+Git is free software distributed under the GPL.